Daniel-KM/Omeka-plugin-UpgradeToOmekaS/README.md

 Database encoding fix
 ---------------------

-In some cases, the encoding of characters in Omeka S is not the good one.
+In rare cases, the encoding of characters in Omeka S is not the good one.
 To fix it, run the following commands on the Omeka S database (via adminer, phpmysql, or in command line):